benito-os/Cribbage-Scoreboard/replit.md

-# Pepper Scorekeeper
+# Cribbage Scorekeeper

-A scorekeeping application for the Pepper card game, a classic Midwestern trick-taking game similar to Euchre.
+A scorekeeping application for the Cribbage card game, the classic pegging and counting game.

 ## Overview

-This app helps players track scores during in-person Pepper card games.
+This app helps players track scores during in-person Cribbage games.
 It handles:
-- 3 or 4 player games with appropriate target scores (32 for 3 players, 25 for 4 players)
+- 2, 3, or 4 player games with a target score of 121 points
-- Bidding (1-6 for 4 players, 1-8 for 3 players, plus Pepper and Pepper No special bids)
-- Trump suit selection
+- Pegging phase score entry
-- Round results with automatic score calculation
+- Hand scoring with two modes:
+  - **Card Entry Mode**: Select the 4 hand cards + starter card, app auto-calculates score with detailed breakdown (fifteens, pairs, runs, flushes, nobs)
+  - **Manual Mode**: Just enter the point value directly
+- Score editing before submission in case the calculation is wrong
+- Crib scoring for the dealer
-- Round history with undo capability
+- Hand history with undo/redo capability
 - Auto-save to localStorage
+- Skunk and double-skunk tracking

 ## Technical Architecture